isabella232/aspnet-webhooks-rest-sample/README.md

 # Microsoft Graph ASP.NET Webhooks

-Subscribe for webhooks to be notified when your user's data changes so you don't have to poll for changes.
+Subscribe for webhooks to get notified when your user's data changes so you don't have to poll for changes.

 This sample web application shows how to create webhook subscriptions and receive notifications from the Microsoft Graph.

 **Create subscriptions**

 - Sign in and authenticate the user.
-The sample uses [OpenID Connect](https://msdn.microsoft.com/en-us/library/azure/jj573266.aspx) and [Active Directory Authentication Library .NET (v2)](http://go.microsoft.com/fwlink?LinkId=258232) to authenticate and authorize the user.
 - Build and send a `POST /subscriptions` request.
-The sample subscribes to the `me/mailFolders('Inbox')/messages` resource for `created` changes.
 - Return the validation token to confirm the notification URL.
 - Parse the subscription object.